alejandrocora/skyran/README.md

-# Skybell
+# Skyran

-Skybell is a fly scraper that helps the user compare different prices for a given range of possible days for a trip.
+Skyran is a fly scraper that helps the user compare different prices for a given range of possible days for a trip.

 ## Installation